Top 8 Best Beaches to Visit on Mykonos Island, Greece

 You will need to take food and drink with you – which you can easily get from the Adorno Suites restaurant – as Kapari has no bars or restaurants to speak of, but it is just a short walk away from the popular Agios Ioannis beach.

 The cosmopolitan Psarou is notorious for its luxurious beach bars, which attract local and international celebrities and their deluxe yachts to its harbour.
 Psarou does get very busy in the summer but the running theme is it is quite pricey, with expensive restaurants nearby and the cheapest sunbeds coming in at 25 euros each.

-Psarou is just a 10 minutes’ drive away from Adorno Suites, but you are probably better off using public transport to get to its emerald green water, with car parking an issue due to its popularity.
+Psarou is just a 10 minutes’ drive away from Adorno Suites accommodation, but you are probably better off using public transport to get to its emerald green water, with car parking an issue due to its popularity.
 There’s a bus you can catch from the Fabrika terminal in Mykonos Town or you can walk up the coastline from Platis Gialos for about 10 minutes.

 5. Ornos beach

 Ornos is the closest beach to Mykonos Town, set just 2.5km away from the island’s capital.
 With fine, golden sand, its turquoise, crystal-clear waters and wide range of restaurants and bars close by, Ornos is considered one of the most family-friendly beaches on the island.

 There are plenty of sunbeds available for the ultimate relaxation, but it also provides plenty of activities to do throughout the day.
 For the thrill-seekers, Ornos has schools for scuba diving, water skiing and windsurfing.

 Ornos is easily reached by public transport, with local buses frequently leaving from Mykonos Town, or you can get there in 10 minutes by car.